asavinov/intelligent-trading-bot/README.md

 # Intelligent trading bot

-The project is aimed at developing an intelligent trading bot for automated trading cryptocurrencies using state-of-the-art machine learning (ML) algorithms and feature engineering.
+The aim of the project is to develop an intelligent trading bot for automated trading including cryptocurrencies using state-of-the-art machine learning (ML) algorithms and feature engineering.
 The project provides the following major functionalities:
+* Clear and consistent separation between *offline* (batch) mode for training ML models and *online* (stream) mode for predicting based on the trained models.
+One of the main challenges here is to guarantee that the same (derived) features are used in both modes
-* Defining derived features using custom (Python) functions including technical indicators
+* Extensible approach to defining *derived features* using (Python) functions including standard technical indicators as well as arbitrary custom features
-* Analyzing historic data and training machine learning models in batch off-line mode
-* Analyzing the predicted scores and choosing best signal parameters
-* Signaling service which is regularly requests new data from the exchange and generates buy-sell signals by applying the previously trained models in on-line mode
-* Trading service which does real trading by buying or selling the assets according to the generated signals
+* Providing possibility to work with different *trade frequencies* (time rasters), for example, 1 minute, 1 hour or 1 day
+* Customizable functions for sending signals or predictions in online mode, for example, sending to Telegram channels, API end-point, storing in a database or executing real transactions
+* Functions for *backtesting* and measuring trade performance on historic data which is more difficult because requires periodic re-train of the used ML models
+* *Trading service* for online mode which uses a configuration file to regtularly retrieve data updates, do analysis and send signals or execute trade transactions

-# Intelligent trading channel
+# Intelligent trading signals

 The signaling service is running in cloud and sends its signals to this Telegram channel:

 📈 **[Intelligent Trading Signals](https://t.me/intelligent_trading_signals)** 📉 **<https://t.me/intelligent_trading_signals>**

-Everybody can subscribe to the channel to get the impression about the signals this bot generates.
+Everybody can subscribe to the channel to get the impression about the signals this bot can generate.

 Currently, the bot is configured using the following parameters:
 * Exchange: Binance
-* Cryptocurrency: ₿ Bitcoin
+* Cryptocurrency: ₿ Bitcoin (BTCUSDT)
-* Analysis frequency: 1 minute (currently the only option)
+* Analysis frequency: 1 minute
-* Score between -1 and +1. <0 means likely to decrease, and >0 means likely to increase
+* Intelligent indicator between -1 and +1.
+Negative values mean decrease, and positive values mean increase of the price
-* Filter: notifications are sent only if score is greater than ±0.20 (may change)
-* One increase/decrease sign is added for each step of 0.05 (exceeding the filter threshold)

-There are silent periods when the score in lower than the threshold and no notifications are sent to the channel.
-If the score is greater than the threshold, then every minute a notification is sent which looks like
+Example notification:

 > ₿ 24.518 📉📉📉 Score: -0.26

 The first number is the latest close price.
 The score -0.26 means that it is very likely to see the price lower than the current close price.

-If the score exceeds some threshold specified in the model then buy or sell signal is generated which means that it is a good time to do a trade.
-Such notifications look as follows:
+If the intelligent indicator exceeds some threshold specified in the model then buy or sell signal is generated:

-> 🟢 BUY: ₿ 24,033 Score: +0.34
+> 〉〉〉📈 ₿ 74,896 Indicator: +0.12 ↑ BUY ZONE 1min

+Here three arrows mean buy signal for bitcoin at the current price 74,896 and the indicator value 0.12. `1min` frequence (analysis every minute).
+Such messages can be customized using Python functions including diagrams.

 # Training machine learning models (offline)